Hi there. I'm Amy.

 Education

 I’m finishing an associate degree in Human Services at QCC, then moving on to complete my bachelor’s at Harvard Extension School.
 From there, I plan to pursue a joint master’s in social work and public health to bridge direct care and policy.
-Once completed, I hope to enter a doctoral program in public policy.
+Once completed, I hope to enter a doctoral program in psychology.

 Research